 This laid-back, charming beach town offers a quiet atmosphere, far away from the congestion of the Tampa metro area.
-Instead of of big businesses, hotel chains, chain restaurants, and endless apartment complexes, you will find charming local cafes, beach side cottages, and beautiful, colorful waterfront homes.
+Instead of of big businesses, hotel chains, chain restaurants, and endless apartment complexes and housing developments, you will find charming local cafes, beach side cottages, and beautiful, colorful waterfront homes.
 Anna Maria offers a nice change of pace from some of the more commercial beach areas.

 Anna Maria Island beach is a quiet option, a gorgeous beach with beautiful soft, white sand and relaxing views.
 It’s the perfect place to visit during the cooler fall months.
 Although the waters will be too cold for swimming, the temperature outside is perfect for taking a nap, relaxing with a good book, enjoying a romantic stroll, or watching a gorgeous Gulf coast sunset.

 In my opinion, the summer months in Florida are not the best time to visit the beaches.
 Oftentimes, your entire visit consists of trying to find enough shade, repeatedly slathering yourself with sunscreen, and finally jumping in the water because you are completely overheated (only to find that the bath temperature water does absolutely nothing to cool you down).
 Add in noisy crowds and oftentimes “impossible to find” parking and your fun beach day becomes a stressful beach day.

 Fall, on the other hand, offers the unique opportunity to visit the beach sans the heavy crowds, with the added bonus of cooler, more enjoyable temperatures.
 We were able to spread out and relax on the beach with barely another person in sight.
 In addition, taking a long stroll and finding unique seashells was fantastic on a day like this!